openswarm-eu/swarmit/README.md

 gateway board connected via USB to the computer.

-This gateway uses the [mari](https://github.com/dotbots/mari) network stack and the it must run the Mari gateway firmware, either Edge or Cloud version.
+This gateway uses the [mari](https://github.com/dotbots/mari) network stack and must run the Mari gateway firmware.

 The documentation to setup a Mari gateway is located [here](https://github.com/DotBots/mari/wiki/Getting-started#running-mari-network-on-your-computer).